Skip to main content

 L_total = L_new(theta) + alpha * L_distill(f_theta(x), f_{theta_old}(x))

-LwF requires no stored exemplars from previous tasks, making it fully privacy-preserving and memory-efficient.
-However, it assumes that new task data is somewhat representative of previous input distributions -- if the new data distribution is very different from previous tasks, the distillation targets may not accurately reflect the old model's behavior on its original data.
+LwF requires no stored raw exemplars from previous tasks, making it memory-efficient.
+However, it assumes that new task data is somewhat representative of previous input distributions: if the new data distribution is very different from previous tasks, the distillation targets may not accurately reflect the old model's behavior on its original data.
 Despite this limitation, the functional regularization paradigm introduced by LwF has been enormously influential, forming a key component of many subsequent methods including DER++ (Buzzega et al., 2020), FOSTER (Wang et al., 2022), and LUCIR (Hou et al., 2019).

 Less-Forgetting Learning and Encoder-Based Distillation

 Less-Forgetting Learning (Jung et al., 2016) preceded LwF and proposed a simpler form of functional regularization by constraining intermediate representations rather than final outputs.
 This idea was later refined in methods like PODNet (Douillard et al., 2020), which applies pooled distillation across multiple spatial levels of a convolutional network, capturing both local and global feature statistics.
-PODNet's multi-scale distillation achieves significantly better performance than output-level distillation alone, particularly for long task sequences in class-incremental learning.
+PODNet reports that this multi-scale distillation improves over output-level distillation alone, with the gap reported as most pronounced for long task sequences in class-incremental learning (Douillard et al., 2020).

 Hou et al. (2019) (Hou et al., 2019) identified a critical problem in class-incremental learning: the model's classifier becomes biased toward recently learned classes because they dominate the training data.
 LUCIR (Learning a Unified Classifier Incrementally via Rebalancing) addresses this through three mechanisms: (1) cosine normalization of the classifier to remove the magnitude bias, (2) less-forget constraint that preserves the orientation of feature vectors, and (3) inter-class separation to maintain discrimination between old and new classes.
 LUCIR highlighted that continual learning requires not just preventing forgetting of features but also maintaining a balanced classification boundary.